French Third Republic: Newspapers

 The democratic political structure was supported by the proliferation of politicized newspapers.
 The circulation of the daily press in Paris went from 1 million in 1870 to 5 million in 1910; it later reached 6 million in 1939.
 Advertising grew rapidly, providing a steady financial basis for publishing, but it did not cover all of the costs involved and had to be supplemented by secret subsidies from commercial interests that wanted favourable reporting.
 A new liberal press law of 1881 abandoned the restrictive practices that had been typical for a century.
 High-speed rotary Hoe presses, introduced in the 1860s, facilitated quick turnaround time and cheaper publication.
 New types of popular newspapers, especially Le Petit Journal, reached an audience more interested in diverse entertainment and gossip than hard news.
 It captured a quarter of the Parisian market and forced the rest to lower their prices.
 The main dailies employed their own journalists who competed for news flashes.
 All newspapers relied upon the Agence Havas (now Agence France-Presse), a telegraphic news service with a network of reporters and contracts with Reuters to provide world service.
 The staid old papers retained their loyal clientele because of their concentration on serious political issues.
 While papers usually gave false circulation figures, Le Petit Provençal in 1913 probably had a daily circulation of about 100,000 and Le Petit Méridional had about 70,000.
 Advertising only filled 20% or so of the pages.

 The Roman Catholic Assumptionist order revolutionized pressure group media by its national newspaper La Croix.
 It vigorously advocated for traditional Catholicism while at the same time innovating with the most modern technology and distribution systems, with regional editions tailored to local taste.
-Secularists and Republicans recognized the newspaper as their greatest enemy, especially when it took the lead in attacking Dreyfus as a traitor and stirring up anti-Semitism.
+Secularists and Republicans recognized the newspaper as their greatest enemy, especially when it took the lead in attacking Dreyfus as a traitor and stirring up antisemitism.
 After Dreyfus was pardoned, the Radical government closed down the entire Assumptionist order and its newspaper in 1900.